The OSI Model breaks down network communication into seven layers. These layers are useful for identifying network issues.

 Layer 4 is responsible for end-to-end communication between the two devices.
 This includes taking data from the session layer and breaking it up into chunks called segments before sending it to layer 3.
 The transport layer on the receiving device is responsible for reassembling the segments into data the session layer can consume.

 The transport layer is also responsible for flow control and error control.
-Flow control determines an optimal speed of transmission to ensure that a sender with a fast connection doesn’t overwhelm a receiver with a slow connection.
+Flow control determines an optimal speed of transmission to ensure that a sender with a fast connection does not overwhelm a receiver with a slow connection.
 The transport layer performs error control on the receiving end by ensuring that the data received is complete, and requesting a retransmission if it isn’t.

 The network layer is responsible for facilitating data transfer between two different networks.
 If the two devices communicating are on the same network, then the network layer is unnecessary.
 The network layer breaks up segments from the transport layer into smaller units, called packets, on the sender’s device, and reassembling these packets on the receiving device.
 The network layer also finds the best physical path for the data to reach its destination; this is known as routing.

-The data link layer is very similar to the network layer, except the data link layer facilitates data transfer between two devices on the SAME network.
+The data link layer is very similar to the network layer, except the data link layer facilitates data transfer between two devices on the same network.
 The data link layer takes packets from the network layer and breaks them into smaller pieces called frames.
 Like the network layer, the data link layer is also responsible for flow control and error control in intra-network communication (The transport layer only does flow control and error control for inter-network communications).

 This layer includes the physical equipment involved in the data transfer, such as the cables and switches.
 This is also the layer where the data gets converted into a bit stream, which is a string of 1s and 0s.
 The physical layer of both devices must also agree on a signal convention so that the 1s can be distinguished from the 0s on both devices.